Libre-SOC-mirrors/ieee754fpu/README.md

 there is some weirdness in x86 IEEE754 implementations when it comes to FP16 non-canonical NaNs.

+The following modifications are required to sfpy:

+    cd /path/to/sfpy
+    git apply /path/to/ieee754fpu/sfpy.patch

 The following modifications are required to the sfpy berkeley-softfloat-3
 submodule: